CFICOT/CFICOT/README.md

 - MIN_ARRAY/faults_CFI_MIN_ARRAY.c: Example code from YACCA's paper compiled without any protection with our CFI scheme and with enriched YACCA.

-VERIFY_PIN folder:
-VerifyPIN_1_HB is the version number 1 coming from FISSC: the Fault Injection and Simulation Secure Collection, it comes with the functionnality "HB" Hardenned booleans.
+#### VERIFY_PIN:
-We compile 2 scenarios of attack:
+For each VerifyPIN version, we compile 2 scenarios of attack:
 - "CNT" which starts with a correct PIN but 0 attempt lefts
 - "PWD" which starts with 3 attempts left but an incorrect PIN.

+VerifyPIN versions:
+- VerifyPIN_1_HB is the version number 1 coming from FISSC: the Fault Injection and Simulation Secure Collection, it comes with the functionnality "HB" Hardenned booleans.
-Version 11 is the protected code of version 1 version 31 is the same protected code with an additional test to detect the execution of "byteArrayCompare". as described in section VI-C of the paper we don't want the attacker to be able to execute the function at all. with this version we found 2 possible FIA which leads to version 32.
+- Version 11 is the protected code of version 1
+- version 31 is the same protected code with an additional test to detect the execution of "byteArrayCompare". as described in section VI-C of the paper we don't want the attacker to be able to execute the function at all. with this version we found 2 possible FIA which leads to version 32.
-Version 32 protects against these 2 attack scenario with the CFI function GET_SEED (only byteArrayCompare call and seed initialization slightly differs from version 31).
+- Version 32 protects against these 2 attack scenario with the CFI function GET_SEED (only byteArrayCompare call and seed initialization slightly differs from version 31).